-The 4th Circuit Court of Appeals is a federal-level appellate court that sits below the U.S. Supreme Court in the judicial branch of American government.
+The 4th Circuit Court of Appeals is an appeals court at the federal level that sits below the U.S. Supreme Court in the American judicial hierarchy.
 The court is seated in Richmond, Virginia.

-The 4th Circuit court is one of 12 regional and one special federal appeals courts.
+There are a dozen regional and one special federal appeals courts of which the 4th Circuit is part.
 It has jurisdiction over nine districts in North Carolina and South Carolina, Virginia and West Virginia, and Maryland.
-The special Federal Circuit Court of Appeals hears certain cases involving trade, patents, and similar issues.
+The special Federal Circuit Court of Appeals hears cases involving trade, patents, and similar issues.

-There are 15 judges on the 4th Circuit bench.
-In federal appeals courts, judges hear cases and render decisions as the jury system is not used.
-The judges are referred to as Title III because their positions were created by that portion of the Constitution.
-Federal judges are appointed by the President, approved by Congress and may occupy their position on the court for life.
-Magistrate judges assist the circuit judges but their terms may vary.
+There are 15 judges on the 4th Circuit bench; at this level, judges alone hear cases and hand down decisions without using a jury.
+The judges’ positions were created by Title III of the Constitution.
+The President selects judges for these seats, and once approved by Congress they may occupy their positions on the court for life.
+Magistrate judges assist circuit judges.

 Fourth Circuit Court Caseload

 Several years of caseload statistics for the 4th Circuit Court reveal that at least 4,700 cases are filed in that jurisdiction annually.
 Of that some 2,500 are held over to the next year and approximately 5,000 terminated for a variety of reasons.
 Judges do more than hear cases: each writes about 230 decisions per session.
 Recently the Supreme Court reviewed six of the 4th Circuit’s judgements and reversed half, a common situation for an appellate court.